alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/start-pages.md

 ---

 {:.intro}
-All services must have a starting point on GOV.UK.
-Usually (but not always), the best way to do this is to ask the GOV.UK content team to create a start page.
+All services must have a starting point on GOV.UK, unless they're 'invitation only' services.

+Usually (but not always), this will mean asking the GOV.UK content team to create a GOV.UK start page.

 Status: [Research required](#research)